Welcome to Code for Life. I hope you get something out of my modest efforts to explore science.

 - ‘Natural remedies’ vs. science-based medicine.
 The naïve presentation of some of the ‘woo’ can be appalling.

 - Vaccination.
-(I now rarely write on this; this is Helen’s expertise and covered in her blog, Diplomatic Immunity.)
+(I now rarely write on this; this is Helen’s specialist area, and covered in her blog, Diplomatic Immunity.)

 - Genetically modified-organisms (GMOs) and genetic engineering (GE).

 - Issues within science, especially within New Zealand.
 Science is a great enterprise, but there’s always room for improvement.

 - Developments in computational biology (my research/consulting area – I also offer a sideline in science communication and editing).